banner image

 Anxiety can feel like your mind is ten steps ahead, while you’re actually ten steps behind.
 It may also feel like your to-do list is never ending and the pressure to be perfect is too much.

 Your anxiety might involve excessive worrying, fear, or ruminating thoughts.
 It’s common to go down the rabbit hole of “what if” thinking, which can lead to panic, irritability, restlessness, and feeling on edge.
 Physically, you might experience a racing heart, shallow breathing, sweating, or shaking.
-These symptoms can cause problems with sleep, mood, appetite, self-esteem, relationships, and performance in school, sports, or work.
+These symptoms can cause problems with sleep, mood, appetite, self-esteem, relationships, and performance in school, sports, or work if left unaddressed.

 Students: